Frequently Asked Questions

 PWI has streamlined this process, and we would love to manage your account and help with initial set-up.

 Toggling a category's active status will either activate or deactivate it.
-Navigate to the category and click on Toggle Active.
-This will change the category's status, affecting its visibility and availability for projects.
+This can be done in the Categories section by selecting the category and clicking on Toggle Active.

 To view all your projects, go to the GroupGive dashboard and click on Projects.
-This will list all the projects you have created or are managing.
+You will see a list of all your current projects.

-Yes, you can contact the project owner.
-Go to the project page and click on Contact Owner.
-You can either view the contact information or send a message directly through the provided form.
+Yes, you can contact the project owner by navigating to the specific project and selecting Contact Owner.
+You can choose to send a message directly through the platform.

-Yes, you can export donation data.
-Navigate to the Export section and select Donations.
-Choose your export preferences and click Export to download the data.
+Yes, you can export donation data by navigating to the Export section and selecting Donations.
+Choose the format you prefer and initiate the export process.

-You can generate several types of reports, including Performance, Categories, Donations, and Top Fundraisers.
-Access these reports from the Reports section in the dashboard.
+You can view various types of reports including Performance, Categories, Donations, and Top Fundraisers.
+Access these through the Reports section.

 PWI Shoutout is a visibility product that features your nonprofit on Project World Impact's social media channels.
 We have over 25,000 followers on Twitter/X alone!
 Submit your shoutout content, we review it against our community guidelines, and then promote your organization to our engaged audience.